ethanh6/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*

 - What worked: Under the hood, the prices have been pre-fetched for better (faster) user experience.

-For
-- What didn't
+- What didn't work: The speech2text module outcome is inconsistent when a user speaks in different voice or volumn, so we decided to design it as if it is detecting the user, but the options are hard-coded.

 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*

-1. The speech2text outcome is inconsistent when a user speaks in different voice or volumn, so we decided to design it as if it is detecting the user, but the options are hard-coded.
+- What worked: The speaker worked as expected and the proximity sensor worked well as well.

+- What didn't work: microphone didn't work, which is the part that is related to speech2text.
+I think the issue is that the precision of the speech2text with microphone depends on how the user speaks.
+If the user speaks loud and clear, the microphone could work; however, on the other hand, if the user speaks remotely and not really audiable, the probability would be high that the speech recognition doesn't work.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**your answer here*\*\*
+-

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\**your answer here*\*\*

+### Team:
+- Ethan Chang (ec687)

+### Othe notes:
+- I think I have a better idea this time, so I discard all the design I had in part 1 and re-design a new interactive system in part 2.